Monday, 26 June 2023

 she held me, our minds and hearts en-

-twinned. my mother and I had a special
+twinned.
+My mother and I had a special

-bond to this day I can't explain?
+bond to this day that I can't explain.

-Two sick bags later the plane taxied and I was
+Two sick bags later, the plane taxied, and I was

-kneeling on the back seat of a taxi watching
+kneeling on the back seat of a taxi, watching

 he hills of Antrim.
 The poem has fallen just like